 Explore SEO Classes in New HavenGoogle Analytics is a free web and marketing analytics tool offered by Google that provides valuable information about your website traffic.
 Google Analytics is a fundamental component of digital marketing as it serves as the aggregator of our online efforts.
 It allows us to measure web traffic, see the success of our marketing efforts, learn about our users, and understand their behavior on our site.
 Google Analytics does much more than count website views; it provides a deeper understanding of what is going on before, during, and after a website visit.

-Explore Google Analytics Classes in New HavenSocial media refers to websites and applications that allow people to interact, and commonly used tools are Facebook, LinkedIn, YouTube, Twitter, and Instagram.
+Explore Google Analytics Classes in New HavenSocial media refers to websites and applications that allow people to interact, and commonly used tools are Facebook, LinkedIn, YouTube, X (formerly known as Twitter), and Instagram.
 Social media marketing involves leveraging those digital channels to achieve your business goals.

 Explore Social Media Marketing Classes in New HavenMicrosoft Office is a suite of software with an integrated collection of applications for word processing, and creating spreadsheets, databases and other media.
 Many offices, schools and individuals use Microsoft Office.